-The following frequently asked questions (FAQs) have been agreed by the closing band 1 sub group of the NHS Staff Council.
-Further questions and answers will be added to this page as they arise.
+The following answers to queries have been agreed by the closing band 1 sub group of the NHS Staff Council.
+The FAQs contain information on who's included and pay protection.

 1. What is the timetable for additional guidance on differences between band 1 and band 2 roles and job evaluation national profiles?